 Numerous financial institutions offer Roth IRAs, including SoFi.
 Once the account is open, the investor can contribute funds to it each year, up to annual caps, to build a nest egg for retirement years.

-For 2020, the maximum IRS contribution limit for Roth IRAs is $6,000 annually.
-Investors age 50 years or older are allowed to contribute up to $7,000 each year, with the extra $1,000 being a catch-up contribution.
-There is no upper age limit for contributing to a Roth IRA.
-But the IRS does limit contributions for certain filing statuses and income thresholds.
+For 2024, the maximum IRS contribution limit for Roth IRAs is $7,000 annually.
+Investors over age 50 are allowed to contribute an extra $1,000 a year in catch-up contributions, for a total of $7,500.
+For 2023, the maximum IRS contribution limit for Roth IRAs is $6,500 annually.
+Investors over age 50 are allowed to contribute an extra $1,000 a year in catch-up contributions, for a total of $7,500.
+There is no upper age limit for contributing to a Roth IRA, though the IRS does limit contributions for certain filing statuses and income thresholds.
 Employees who contribute to their company-sponsored retirement plan can also contribute to a Roth IRA.

 Contributions to a Roth IRA are made with after-tax income and are not tax deductible.
 Taxes are paid on an investor’s current income, not on the potentially higher income the investor may be earning at retirement time when they begin taking distributions.

 Get a 2% IRA match.
 Tax season is now match season.

 Get a 2% match on all your SoFi IRA contributions* through Tax Day (up to the annual contribution limits).
 Plus, funding your IRA may reduce taxes.

 *Offer lasts through Tax Day, 4/15/24.
 Only offers made via ACH are eligible for the match.
 ACATs, wires, and rollovers are not included.

 How does the Roth IRA 5-Year Rule Work?